-- Account handlers
+- Account executives

-- Members of marketing departments
+- Members of marketing departments and internal creative agencies

-Kit is a Global Planning Director at Leo Burnett London and the Founder of Leo Burnett Chnage, the specialist social change agency.
-Over her career she has written just about every kind of brief for every category, platform and challenge, from soap powder to saving lives, and agency and client-side.
+Kit knows what it’s like at the coalface of brief-writing: over her career she has written just about every kind of brief for every category, platform and challenge, from soap powder to saving lives, and agency and client-side.
 As a former award-winning copywriter, she knows what it’s like on both sides of a brief, and ruthlessly exploits this knowledge to inspire brilliant work from her creative teams.
 She brings this wealth of experience to prove that a great brief can turn any problem into great creative, and has a long record of creating work that is bold, exciting and multi award-winning for both creativity and effectiveness.

 If you'd like to know what Kit Altin has been up to, take a look at her biography page to find out more.

 To hear Kit talking about the power of the all important brief and why it shouldn't be overlooked, check out the video below.

-Meet the Course Leader
+Meet the Masterclass Leader

 “Good creative briefs should set off little bombs in people’s minds.”Kit Altin